Lioncat6/OSC-Chat-Tools/README.md

  - Or run the included `build.bat` file
  - The resulting exe will be located in the `dist` folder

-## Open up `osc-chat-tools.exe` and the code will do the rest!

-### Side note... the song functionality will show whatever the last thing you were listening to was... including any website or video you were watching...
+### Side note... the windows now playing song functionality will show whatever the last thing you were listening to was... including any website or video you were watching...
 So be careful.

 # Keyboard Shortcuts
 All keyboard shortcuts can be rebound